lili-00/hokie-nest/README.md

-# College Housing Platform
+# Hokie Nest

 <!-- Brief introduction to the project -->
-Welcome to the College Housing Platform!
+Welcome to Hokie Nest!
 This project is a web application designed to help students find housing near their college campuses.
 It is built using React, TypeScript, and Supabase.

 ## Prerequisites